 Signatures of the supervising instructor and internship site supervisor are required on the Learning Contract.
-Second, students must complete the Internship Enrollment for Summer Credit Form and return it to the Registrar's Office, 110
+Second, students must complete the Internship Enrollment for Summer Credit Form and return it to the Registrar's Office, 110 Holmes Hall.

-Holmes Hall.
 Students must complete this form with all required signatures to be registered.

-The last day to add or drop a summer internship is June 15th.
-The last day to withdraw (with a W) from a summer internship is July 1.
+Students have the first five days of the Summer Internship Session to add or drop a summer internship course for academic credit.
+The last day to withdraw (with a W) from a summer internship is 7 weeks after the beginning of the Summer Internship Session.
+Specific add, drop, and withdraw dates are published in the Academic Calendar.
 Students must notify the Registrar's Office in writing to have the summer enrollment removed.